Helping Victims of Repetitive Stress Injuries in New York City, Shirley, Riverhead, Ronkonkoma, and Garden City

 - Knee injury — Repeated squatting to move and lift objects or to perform tasks low to the ground can damage the knees.
 Repetitive knee injuries are common in construction, housekeeping, landscaping and moving jobs.

 Repetitive stress injuries often require rest that puts you out of work for a while.
 If your injury is severe, you may never be able to return to your former duties or you may need surgical or pharmaceutical treatment.
-A New York workers’ compensation attorney at our firm can help you get the benefits you need to recover your health and financial stability.
+A workers’ compensation attorney at our firm can help you get the benefits you need to recover your health and financial stability.